-But mining also devastates communities, clean water and the environment.
+But mining also devastates communities, water and the environment.

-Earthwork’s research of 14 operating U.S. copper mines (accounting for 89% of U.S. copper production) found that 100% had pipeline spills, 92% failed to control mine wastewater and 28% had tailings impoundment failures – polluting drinking water, destroying fish and wildlife habitat, harming agricultural land and threatening public health.
+It’s not a matter of if a mine will pollute, but when, and for how long.
+Earthworks’ research of operating U.S. copper mines (accounting for 89% of U.S. copper production) found that 100% had pipeline spills, 92% failed to control mine wastewater and 28% had tailings impoundment failures – polluting drinking water, destroying fish and wildlife habitat, harming agricultural land and threatening public health.

 Forever polluted water

-Globally, mining also dumps mining waste directly into lakes, river and oceans: over 220 million tonnes each year.
+Globally, mining also dumps mining waste directly into lakes, rivers and oceans: over 220 million tonnes each year.